 By way of a background, insulin-dependent diabetic patients have lost the ability of their insulinproducing islets to function in the control of blood glucose levels.
-Most diabetic patients take insulin injections to provide some control over their blood glucose levels; however, this is not sufficient to prevent the serious diabetes side effects.
-Nor is it able to help patients who are insulin-unaware.
-These are patients who can fall into a coma after taking an insulin injection because they do not receive the typical signals of hypoglycemia (low blood glucose levels).
+Patients with insulin-dependent diabetes take exogenous insulin to provide some control over their blood glucose levels; however, this is often not sufficient to prevent the serious diabetes side effects.
+In addition, about 25% of these patients have hypoglycemia unawareness.
+These are individuals who do not receive the typical signals of hypoglycemia (low blood glucose levels) after taking insulin and may fall into a coma and even die.

-Islet transplantation to replace the islets is a promising solution that under the right conditions could provide relief to patients who are currently taking insulin injections and can significantly reduce the incidence of insulin-unawareness.
+Islet transplantation to replace the non-functioning islets is a promising solution that under the right conditions could provide relief to patients who are currently taking insulin injections and can significantly reduce the incidence of hypoglycemia-unawareness.

-The standard the current procedure for islet transplantation to treat diabetes, commonly known as the "Edmonton Protocol" involves transplanting islets directly into a blood vessel (portal vein) of the liver followed by life-long anti-rejection therapy.
+The standard current procedure for islet transplantation to treat diabetes, commonly known as the "Edmonton Protocol" involves transplanting islets directly into a blood vessel (portal vein) of the liver followed by life-long anti-rejection therapy.
+Here the islets lodge in the microvessels of the liver and the surviving islets can read the sugar levels in the blood flowing past and release insulin into the bloodstream.
+This treatment has improved the lives of some patients with hypoglycemia unawareness.